 1. Supply chain digital twin – developing a virtual model of the supply chain enables organisations to test different scenarios and the impact against their business goals in near real time.
 With so many variables at play, the best organisations are able to quickly assess multiple options and make faster informed decisions across network capacity, supplier sourcing, engineer optimisation and logistics.
 Leveraging tools in supply chain network design, demand forecasting with machine learning and roll-out optimisation modelling are some examples used in practice today.
 At one leading UK telco, the digital twin approach was extended into the partner organisations to optimise material flows and holding across the supply chain, removing the requirement for the supplier to invest in new warehousing space.
 Another telco, recognising that container prices have inflated by 160% between Asia and the UK in the past year, changed sourcing strategy to remove unnecessary freight costs and lead time.

 2. Integrated business planning – successfully navigating the complex supply chain landscape requires organisations to have a much more agile and coordinated approach to aligning engineers, contractors, materials and suppliers inside and outside their business.
 High integration and common understanding enables effective pace and minimises cost of failure for all parties.
 There are many lessons which network operators can learn from other industries.
 A dynamic market of technology providers is now able to provide near real-time analytics and improved decision making across the supply chain ecosystem.
-Our research show that advanced supply chains typically see 20-40% reduction in working capital, 10-20% lower warehouse and transport costs and 2-5% procurement spend reduction.
+Our research shows that advanced supply chains typically see 20-40% reduction in working capital, 10-20% lower warehouse and transport costs and 2-5% procurement spend reduction.

 3. Strategic partner management – the lines between ‘buyer’ and ‘supplier’ are increasingly blurred for major telco organisations, with both playing a critical role to deliver major programmes and operate the network.
 Many telco organisations are putting more focus on structured partner management programmes to secure additional resources and investment from the supply chain.
 The leaders in the market are developing true mutual partnership models which provide long term business opportunities on both sides of the relationship.
 For example, investing in joint partner R&D to develop network innovations which are not widely available in the market, such as one European telco that co-invested in new fibre splicing technology that reduced install time and increased repeatable quality.